oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 ![prometheus-list-stock-requested-graph](images/prometheus-list-stock-requested-graph.png)

-In this case you can see a set of 10 requests, then waiting a couple of mins before making another 5 requests.
+In this case you can see a set of 9 requests, you may of course have done a different number, or had a break between requests, so what you see will vary.

 When we did the Helidon labs we actually setup the metrics on the call to list stock to not just generate an absolute count of calls, but to also calculate how man calls were begin made over a time interval.

+Make a few more curl requests to ensure we have some data groupings, take a short break and then make a few more.

-- Change the metric from `application:list_all_stock_meter_total` to `application:list_all_stock_meter_one_min_rate_per_second`
+- Change the metric from `application_com_oracle_labs_helidon_storefront_resources_StorefrontResource_listAllStock_total` to `application_listAllStockMeter_one_min_rate_per_second`

-We can see the number of calls per second averaged over 1 min.
-This basically provides us with a view of the number of calls made to the system overtime, and we can use it to identify peak loads.
+We can see the number of calls to list all stock per second averaged over 1 min.
+This basically provides us with a view of the number of calls made to the system over time, and we can use it to identify peak loads.

 ![prometheus-list-stock-requested-graph-rat-per-sec-one-min](images/prometheus-list-stock-requested-graph-rat-per-sec-one-min.png)

 Prometheus can also produce multi value graphs.
-For example in addition to the counting metrics we also setup a timer on the listALlStock method to see how long calls to it took.
+For example in addition to the counting metrics we also setup a timer on the listAllStock method to see how long calls to it took.
 If we now generate a graph on the timer we see in the Console view that instead of just seeing a single entry representing the latest data, that there are actually 6 entries representing different breakdowns of the data (0.5 being the most common data, 0.999 being the least common) Of course the data you see may vary depending on your situation and how much you've already been using the services.

+- Change the metrif to `application_com_oracle_labs_helidon_storefront_resources_StorefrontResource_listAllStockTimer_seconds`

 ![prometheus-list-stock-timer-quantile-console](images/prometheus-list-stock-timer-quantile-console.png)

-Most of the time the requests are in the 0.165 to 0.172 seconds range, but there was one grouping which took over 11 seconds.
-This could be a cause for concern (in actually the first request always takes a lot longer because Helidon REST services and Database accesses are configured on the first request, and I had re-started the pods since the basic labs so one of my requests was a first access)
+We can see that 50% of the requests are within 0.12 seconds, and 99.9% are within 0.47 seconds.

-The graph is also a lot more interesting (you may have to scroll your Prometheus browser window to see all of the graph and legend information)
+The graph is also a lot more interesting, especially if we enabled the stacked mode

 ![prometheus-list-stock-timer-quantile-graph](images/prometheus-list-stock-timer-quantile-graph.png)

 It's not possible to show in a static window but as you move your mouse over the legend the selected data is highlighted, and if you click on a line in the legend only that data is displayed.

-Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests, but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application:list_all_stock_meter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application:list_all_stock_meter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service.
+Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests, but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application_listAllStockMeter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application_listAllStockMeter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service.

 It's also possible to do things like separate out pods that are being used for testing (say they have a deployment type of test rather than production) or many other parameters.
 If you want more details there is a link to the Prometheus Query language description in the further-information document